kuh96/misc/sage/README.md

-# Understanding the Foucault Pendulum with a Sheet of Paper
+# Understanding the Foucault Pendulum with a piece of Paper

 Understanding the rotation of the Foucault Pendulum is not difficult.
-You only need a sheet of paper!
+A piece of paper is enough for you!

 ### Cut out the figure along the bold lines